petepritch/DynaAlign/README.md

 ## Description

-DynaAlign is an open-source package for performing multiple sequence alignment using, computing similarity matricies, and graph clustering using MinHash.

 DynaAlign is an open-sourced R package designed for scalable protein sequence clustering, visualization, and consensus sequence generation, leveraging high-performance algorithms for large-scale peptide data analysis.

 ## Key Features